Binary Black Hole Population Properties Inferred from the First and Second Observing Runs of Advanced LIGO and Advanced Virgo: Data, Notation, and Models

+In practice, we sample the likelihood $\mathcal{L}(d_{n} | \xi, z)$ using the parameter estimation pipeline LALInference~\citep{2015PhRvD..91d2003V}.
+Since LALInference gives us a set of posterior samples for each event, we first divide out the priors used in the individual-event analyses before applying Eq.~\ref{eq:hyperparameter-likelihood} \citep{2010ApJ...725.2166H,2010PhRvD..81h4029M} (see Appendix \ref{sec:reweighting}).

 Where not fixed, we adopt uniform priors on population parameters describing the models.
 Unless otherwise noted, for the event rate distribution we use a log-uniform distribution in $R_0$, bounded between $[10^{-1}, 10^{3}]$.
 While this is a different form than the priors adopted in~\cite{o2catalog}, we note that similar results are obtained on the rates (see Sec.~\ref{sec:rates}), indicating that the choice of prior does not strongly influence the posterior distributions.
 We provide specific limits on all priors when the priors for a given model are introduced.
+Unless otherwise stated all posterior credible intervals are 90\% intervals, symmetric in the quantiles around the median.
+The MCMC-based analyses presented in this work have approximately $10^4$ effective samples, after thinning by their autocorrelation time.

+The normalization factor of the posterior density in Bayes' theorem is the evidence --- it is the probability of the data given the model.
+We are interested in the preferences of the data for one model versus another.
+This preference is encoded in the Bayes factor, or the ratio of evidences.
+The odds ratio is the Bayes factor multiplied by their ratio of the model prior probabilities.
+In all cases presented here, the prior model probabilities are assumed to be equal, and odds ratios are equivalent to Bayes factors.

 We often present the posterior population distribution (PPD) of various quantities.
 The PPD is the expected distribution of new mergers conditioned on previously obtained observations.
 It integrates the distribution of values (e.g., $\xi$, such as the masses and spins) conditioned on the model parameters (e.g, the power law index) over the posteriors obtained for the model parameters:

 It is a predictor for future merger values $\xi_{\textrm{new}}$ given observed data $\xi_{\textrm{observed}}$ and factors in the uncertainties imposed by the posterior on the model parameters.
 Note that the PPD does not incorporate the detector sensitivity, and therefore is not a straightforward predictor of the properties of future \emph{observed} mergers.